headwinds/hoth/README.md

 #### Life

 * attempt to learn something new everyday
-* attempt to contribute something more meaningful/spiritual that spotlights environmental concerns
+* attempt to contribute something more meaningful that spotlights environmental concerns
+* expose/measure/compare what people closest to the problem are actually saying about it

 #### Design

-* compelling visualization of polar tweets
+* a compelling visualization of polar tweets
 * get inspired by ancient sea-fairing explorers and sci-fi captain's log (Captain's Log, Stardate 41263.3 vs Captain's Log Supplemental)
 * pick a nice colour palette, fonts, and design the flat iconography
+* make it fun/challenging

 #### Tech